mdh/redirect/README.txt

             ['^/some_regexp', '/all']

 The catch_url can be a regular expression.
-You can overwrite the default 301 http code in the options.
+You can overwrite the http code (defaults is 301) in the options and pass a name for the sitemap.

 The default redirect code can be changed: